Whether or not your prospect buys from you comes down to their buyer’s journey.

 Your goals at this stage are awareness, education, and developing credibility.
 All of which work together.

 - How will the people who need us find us?
-Think about content distribution and SEO.
+Think about owned media and SEO.

 - Does our messaging and keyword strategy target the right prospects?
 Because it doesn’t matter how many people you bring into your marketing funnel, if they aren’t the right people you are just spinning your wheels.

 - What channels does our buyer use to find us?
 Google?
 (72 percent of buyers turn to Google first.)
 Social media?
 Word of mouth sites?
 Influencers?

 - What is their experience through each of those channels?
 Is it consistent and integrated throughout?
 Studies have shown about 57 percent of the purchase decision is complete before a customer ever interacts with you.

 - Does our content clearly define what problems we can solve for our prospects?
 Once they find you they need to know that the content you provide is relevant to their needs.